BengalPirate/BengalPirate/README.md

 <div align="center">

  🔭 I’m currently working on **1.
 A Cross Platform Medical EHR App and 2.
-An action rpg game**
+An Action RPG**

- 🌱 I’m currently learning **Reverse Engineering, Quantum Computing, and how to design PCBs**
+ 🌱 I’m currently learning **1.
+Reverse Engineering, 2.
+Quantum Computing, and 3.
+How To Design PCBs**

- 👯 I’m looking to collaborate on **A Social Media App for the the XReal Air 2 Ultra**
+ 👯 I’m looking to collaborate on **1.
+An Automated Cybersecurity System Using Security Onion With A.I. and 2.
+An Enterprise Version Of QubesOS**

- 🤔 I’m looking for help with **Leetcode 😭**
+ 🤔 I’m looking for help with **Leetcode Study Sessions 😭**

  📖 I would love to learn **Scala, Clojure, Haskell, Lua, Julia, and Perl**
   <!-- -- 💬 Ask me about ...              - 📫 How to reach me: ... - 😄 Pronouns: **he/him** -->
- ⚡ Fun fact: **Venus rotates so slowly that a day there is longer than a year on Earth**
+ ⚡ Fun fact: **Venus Rotates So Slowly That A Day There Is Longer Than A Year On Earth**

 </div>